scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 allows researchers to develop neighborhood typologies based on either attribute similarity (the geodemographic approach) or attribute similarity with incorporated spatial dependence (the regionalization approach).
-Given a space-time data set, the ``cluster`` module allows users to cluster (a) a single time period, (b) a set of time periods cross-sectionally, or (c) a set of periods pooled as a time series.
-In (b), neighborhood clusters are independent from one time period to the next.
+Given a space-time data set, the ``cluster`` module permits three different treatments of time when defining neighborhoods.
+The first focuses on the case where only a single cross-section is available, and the clustering is carried out to define neighborhoods for that one point in time.
+In the second case, multiple waves or periods of observations are available and the clustering is repeated for each time slice of observations.
 This can be a useful approach if researchers are interested in the durability and permanence of certain kinds of neighborhoods.
 If similar types reappear in multiple cross sections (e.g. if the k-means algorithm places the k-centers in approximately similar locations each time period), then it may be inferred that the metropolitan dynamics are somewhat stable, at least at the macro level, since new kinds of neighborhoods do not appear to be evolving and old, established neighborhood types remain prominent.
 The drawback of this approach is the type of a single neighborhood cannot be compared between two different time periods because the types are independent in each period.

-In the third approach (c), clusters are defined from all observations in all time periods.
+In the third approach, clusters are defined from all observations in all time periods.
 The universe of potential neighborhood types is held constant over time, the neighborhood types are consistent across time periods, and researchers can examine how particular neighborhoods get classified into